ts387/ManifoldEM/README.md

 pip install "manifoldem[metal] @ git+https://github.com/flatironinstitute/ManifoldEM"
 ```

 Metal GPU acceleration is **enabled by default** when available and will automatically fall back to CPU on non-Apple Silicon systems.
+Performance improvements depend on:
+- Particle count per projection direction bin (best for >50 particles)
+- Image size (best for >64x64 pixels)
+- GPU model and thermal conditions

-For more details, configuration options, and performance benchmarking, see [docs/METAL_GPU_ACCELERATION.md](docs/METAL_GPU_ACCELERATION.md).
+For more details, configuration options, and performance considerations, see [docs/METAL_GPU_ACCELERATION.md](docs/METAL_GPU_ACCELERATION.md).

 **Quick check if Metal is available:**
 ```python